ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 {% endraw %}
 {% endhighlight %}

 The broadcasting rule is "Prepend 1s to the smaller shape, then check that the axes of both arrays have sizes that are equal or 1, and finally stretch the arrays in their size-1 axes.".
-Broadcasting allows writing compact code, but is also a source of confusion and errors.
+Broadcasting allows writing compact code but is also a source of confusion and errors.

 ### What is the difference between classification and clustering?
 Classification is supervised learning, where we assign a label class to some input.
 E.g., the input is a human face, and the label is whether the facial expression (neutral, smiles, sad, etc.).
 Clustering is unsupervised learning where we put similar inputs together without actually providing the labels.
 In a sense, the model will figure out the labels by itself.
 E.g., we provide a list of furniture images, and the model will put all the tables in a cluster in the feature space, all the chairs in another cluster in the feature space, etc.

 ### What is regularization?
 What are the L1 and L2 regularization methods, and how do they differ?
 Regularization is the process of controlling the model complexity (e.g., the number of model parameters *or* the values the parameters take).
 It is realized as an additional term that is added to the loss function.
 The number of the model's parameters is regularized by L1 (also known as LASSO) and the weights by L2 (also known as ridge).
-In the following figure the effects of L1 and L2 regularization are shown, for increasing values of the regularization parameter.
+In the following figure, the effects of L1 and L2 regularization are shown for increasing values of the regularization parameter.
 L1 invokes sparsity by driving some of the model's parameters to become zero (this is some sort of feature selection).
-L2 makes all the model's parameters to become small, however it does not force them to become exactly zero.
+L2 makes all the model's parameters small; however, it does not force them to become precisely zero.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/machine-learning-q/lasso_vs_ridge.png" alt="LASSO vs ridge regularization">